 Certbot command-line utility provides users the option to renew SSL certificates before expiration.

 Before running the actual renewal process, you can do a dry run to verify that certbot is working properly.
-Run the following command on terminal to verify:
+Run the following command on the terminal to verify:

 sudo certbot renew --dry-run